-The subset of the standard C++ library known as the Standard Template Library (STL) was originally designed around generic algorithms?code that processes sequences of any type of values in a type-safe manner.
+The subset of the standard C++ library known as the Standard Template Library (STL) was originally designed around generic algorithms code that processes sequences of any type of values in a type-safe manner.
 The goal was to use predefined algorithms for almost every task, instead of hand-coding loops every time you need to process a collection of data.

-Stream iterators
+Stream Iterators

-In this example we?ve replaced the output sequence b in the third argument to remove_copy_if( ) with an output stream iterator, which is an instance of the ostream_iterator class template declared in the <iterator> header.
+In this example we have replaced the output sequence b in the third argument to remove_copy_if( ) with an output stream iterator, which is an instance of the ostream_iterator class template declared in the <iterator> header.
 Output stream iterators overload their copy-assignment operators to write to their stream.
 This particular instance of ostream_iterator is attached to the output stream cout.
 Every time remove_copy_if( ) assigns an integer from the sequence a to cout through this iterator, the iterator writes the integer to cout and also automatically writes an instance of the separator string found in its second argument, which in this case contains just the newline character.

 It is just as easy to write to a file instead of to cout, of course.
 All you have to do is provide an output file stream instead of cout: